American Sign Language and Interpreting Program — Deaf Studies

 It is possible to earn a Bachelor of Arts degree with a double major in Deaf and Hard of Hearing Teacher Education and American Sign Language Interpreting Program.
 This may be a six-year program, although the actual number of credits will vary according to previous hours completed.

 A.A.
 Degree in Deaf Studies: American Sign Language

 The Associate of Arts in Deaf Studies: American Sign Language can be applied as underpinning to any major in the College.
 It provides a strong set of foundational knowledge about the language and culture of deaf people, while adding additional experiences and skill sets that pertain directly to students' major areas of study.

 A minor in Deaf Studies: American Sign Language is also available.

 American Sign Language

-MacMurray offers American Sign Language courses in support of its programs in Interpreter Preparation, Deaf Studies, and Deaf and Hard of Hearing Teacher Education.
+MacMurray offers American Sign Language courses in support of its programs in Interpreting, Deaf Studies, and Deaf and Hard of Hearing Teacher Education.

 Interpreter Preparation Program